When the Crowd Amplifies the Worst — and When the Metric Doesn't Hold¶

 MiroShark's agents never press "report," so we measured rejection by amplification.
-Single runs gave us a clean adverse-selection ordering — then a preregistered multi-seed follow-up failed to reproduce it.
+Single runs gave us a clean adverse-selection ordering — then the preregistered replication, at full power, found no libel effect at all and a slightly positive red-team one.
 The non-circular metric is the keeper; the headline ordering isn't.

 MiroShark spawns hundreds of grounded LLM agents that react to a seed briefing across Twitter/Reddit-style platforms.
 Our bridge pipes each agent action through SWARM's SoftMetrics to ask the distributional-safety question: is the ecosystem selecting for low quality?